Intel’s Core i7 9700K is the most anticipated release since AMD’s Ryzen hardware, and we were keen to see if this CPU met the hype.

 On a final objective outlook, we feel that you could get everything you need from a straight 6-thread, 6-Core i5, then take your savings and spend it on a top-quality graphics card to increase your gaming performance.

-However, there is no denial this is a great CPU and if you opt for this option you may be interested in seeing guide to CPU coolers for the i7 9700k.
+However, there is no denial this is a great CPU and if you opt for this option you will need to find a good i7 9700k cooler.